Skip to content

 DEFINE_FLOW Pipeline Command

-defineFlow is used to handle DEFINE_FLOW.
+defineFlow is used to handle DEFINE_FLOW pipeline command.

 defineFlow looks up the GraphRegistrationContext for the given flow (or throws a SparkException if not found).